 This part should be enhanced as such that secondary PTAG can be differentiated from existing PTAG via TAG Id, for example:

 - TAG Identity (TAG ID): This field indicates the TAG Identity of the addressed TAG.
-The TAG containing the SpCell has the TAG Identity 0.
+The TAG containing the SpCell has the TAG Identity 0 or 1.
 The length of the field is 2 bits;

 Proposal 12: the TAG Id space is not extended.